-- Years 1-3 will take a number of agreed common assessments throughout the year; the number of common assessments per subject will be decided on the number of periods allocated to each subject.
-Students will also sit internal, end-of-year examinations in June.
-Both parents and students are able to access the school website the common assessment schedule for each Year group in September of each academic year. - Year 4 students will take five common assessments in each subject they are studying, both compulsory and optional.
+Years 1-3 will take an agreed number of common assessments throughout the year; the number of common assessments per subject will be decided on the number of periods allocated to each subject.
+This is subject to periodic review.
+Students will also sit internal, end-of-year examinations in some subjects in June.
+Both parents and students can access on the school website for the common assessment schedule for each Year group in September of each academic year.

+Year 4 students will take five common assessments in each subject they are studying, both compulsory and optional.
 Year 5 students will take four common assessments in all their subjects.
-Parents and students will have access to the common assessment schedule for their Year group on the school website. - Year 4 students will also sit internal, end-of-year examinations in June whilst Year 5 students will sit the external examinations at the end of the year.
+Parents and students can access the common assessment schedule for their Year group on the school website.

+Year 4 students will also sit for internal, end-of-year examinations in June whilst Year 5 students will sit for the external examinations at the end of the year.
 Year 5 students will also sit internal mock examinations in January in all subjects.
-Year 4 students will sit mock examinations in Greek, Turkish and Maths in February/March. - Years 6-7 will take six common assessments per subject during the year and students will sit at the end of the year the external examinations.
-In Year 6, the students sit the AS examinations and in Year 7 they take the AL exams.
-Both Year 6 and 7 students take internal, mock examinations end of February-beginning of March, usually right after the second half-term.
-Students and parents will be able to access the common assessment schedule on the school website. - Common assessments are weighed 60% of the total mark for reporting in termly progress reports.
+Year 4 students will sit mock examinations in Greek, Turkish and Maths in February/March.

+Years 6-7 will take six common assessments per subject during the year, and students will sit for the external examinations at the end of the year.
+In Year 6, the students sit the IAS examinations; in Year 7, they take the IAL exams.
+Year 6 and 7 students take internal mock examinations at the end of February-beginning of March, usually right after the second half-term.
+Students and parents can access the common assessment schedule on the school website.

+Common assessments are weighed 60% of the total mark for reporting in termly progress reports.
+Other assessments, like homework assignments and class participation, are weighed 40%.